pestphp/pest-plugin-stressless/README.md

-This repository contains the Pest Plugin Template.
+This repository contains the Pest Plugin Stresless.

 > If you want to start testing your application with Pest, visit the main **[Pest Repository](https://github.com/pestphp/pest)**.